-This might seem like a bit of an odd one to have on the list, but there is a chance you have children and mowing the lawn is one of their chores.
+This might seem like a bit of an odd one to have on the list, but there is a chance you have children, and mowing the lawn is one of their chores.
 The heavier mowers aren’t suitable for children but the light ones that can be pushed easily are fine.
-Generally reel lawn mowers are safer than others but be sure to read the safety guidelines and make sure there is an adult supervising younger children at all times.
+Generally, reel lawn mowers are safer than others but are sure to read the safety guidelines and make sure there is an adult supervising younger children at all times.

 As with any piece of garden equipment, how and where you store it will determine how long it lasts and well it continues to work.
 All the mowers have specific storage instructions, which need to be adhered to.
-Some of the lighter ones can be hung from a peg board, but the heavier ones need to stay on the floor.
-Make sure it’s covered and protected from rain, damp and any other elements to prevent it from rusting.
+Some of the lighter ones can be hung from a pegboard, but the heavier ones need to stay on the floor.
+Make sure it’s covered and protected from rain, dampness, and any other elements to prevent it from rusting.

 We’re not sure if we’ve managed to convince you when it comes to a push reel mower, but we can tell you, from our experience, there is something incredibly back-to-basics using a manual mower instead of a plug-in.
 With everyone trying to find new ways to slow down and smell the roses, or cut grass, a reel mower will take you back to a time when things were uncomplicated, and everything just worked.

 Push reel mowers are simple to use and completely hassle-free.
 You push it, the blades spin, and the grass gets cut.
 That’s it.
 You’re not running around looking for plug points, pulling starter cords, or filling up with gas.
 With a reel mower, you start walking and you immediately see the fruits of your labor.

 You don’t ever have to buy oil, gas, or spark plugs again and the only maintenance will be sharpening the blades, and with some of them, even that only needs to be done every 8-10 years.